 The Twilight Walk

-On the afternoon of Sunday 30 September, Warwick Hall is going to be the start and finish for the 10k Twilight Walk raising much needed funds for research into brain tumours.
+On the afternoon of Sunday 30 September, Warwick School families and staff and the local community joined together to take part in the 10k Twilight Walk, raising much needed funds for research into brain tumours.

 “I have just started back in Year 9 at Warwick School.
 On 9 September 2014 I had a brain scan at hospital because I wasn’t feeling very well.
 Shockingly that evening I was rushed to Birmingham Children’s Hospital’s Intensive Care Unit.
 The following day I was diagnosed with an inoperable brain tumour and was rushed into theatre so the surgeons could take a biopsy.
 I was in theatre for 11 hours that day, that day being my 10th birthday!